-But whether you were barely able to gain an ounce during the first trimester (think: crazy morning sickness) or you gained a few more pounds than you care to admit (think: tons of comforting carbs for the queasy tummy), our babies should be our top priority, so when you hit the second trimester, your body should be gaining weight in a healthy manner.
+But whether you were barely able to gain an ounce during the first trimester (think: crazy morning sickness) or you gained a few more pounds than you care to admit (think: tons of comforting carbs for the queasy tummy), our babies should be our top priority, so when you hit the second trimester, your body should be healthily gaining weight.

 Starting in the second trimester, your baby’s getting bigger and bigger, and consequently, you should be too.

 Healthy Pregnancy Weight Gain: Tracking

 Healthy weight gain during pregnancy is a sign of a healthy pregnancy and a healthy, growing baby.
 It’s not something to be feared.

-But with that said, just because you’re growing a baby doesn’t mean you’re get a free pass to stuff our faces with donuts and pizza all day . . .
+But with that said, just because you’re growing a baby doesn’t mean you get a free pass to stuff our faces with donuts and pizza all day . . .

 As with many things, balance is key.
 Though you do need extra calories to support a healthy pregnancy, it’s not necessary to ”eat for two,” as many women are told.
 The average pregnant woman needs only about 300 healthy calories more a day than she did before she was pregnant.
 This will help you ensure that you gain the right amount of weight during pregnancy.